csuustc/MIT-18.05/Probability and Statistics.md

 * Null hypothesis: $f(t|H_0)$ follows the pdf $T\sim t(n+m-2)$

 *when the variances are not assumed equal, use Welch's t-test.*

+> In fact, there are other significance tests that test whether the data is approximately normal (**Chi-square**) and whether the two groups have the same variance (**F-test**).
+In practice one might apply these first to determine whether a t test is appropriate in the first place.

 ### Paired two-sample t-test